 Welcome to the Virginia Eminent Domain Group at Blankingship & Keith, P.C.
 We are among the most experienced eminent domain lawyers in Virginia, having handled many hundreds of cases over the last three decades.
 Best Lawyers in America ranked Blankingship & Keith, P.C. as #1 in Virginia for many years, with the firm recently receiving a Tier 1 Ranking from Best Lawyers in Metropolitan Washington D.C.
-For the second time Paul Terpak was named Best Lawyers' 2016 Washington D.C.
-Eminent Domain and Condemnation Law Lawyer of the Year (he previously received this designation in 2012), and Paul has been listed in Virginia Super Lawyers in the area of Eminent Domain for many years.
-Paul is the Editor of the standard handbook on Virginia law, "Eminent Domain Law in Virginia" (2012).
+For the fourth time Paul Terpak was named Best Lawyers' 2022 Washington D.C.
+Eminent Domain and Condemnation Law Lawyer of the Year (he previously received this designation in 2012, 2016, and 2018), and Paul has been listed in Virginia Super Lawyers in the area of Eminent Domain for many years.
+Paul is the Editor of the standard handbook on Virginia law, "Eminent Domain Law in Virginia".
 In 2002 Paul was selected by the Virginia Code Commission to serve on the advisory committee which produced a complete recodification of all Virginia statutes on eminent domain.

 Besides handling the largest and most complex cases in Virginia, the group has handled all types and sizes of takings from homes, businesses and farms.
 Our team includes Kevin DeTurris, who has been named by Super Lawyers® as a rising star for 2013 and 2014.
 Kevin has litigated hundreds of eminent domain cases, primarily on behalf of condemning authorities.
 He brings a wealth of experience and the insight of how these matters are viewed from the other side.
 Gifford Hampshire, formerly of the Prince William County Attorneys Office, won a landmark case for compensation to the County from the federal government arising from the expansion of Manassas Battlefield Park.
-Giff is the author of the chapter on Regulatory Takings in "Eminent Domain Law in Virginia".
-Other associates, including Michael Howes and Lauren Frederickson, add the horsepower to handle any size case.
+Giff is the author of the chapter on Regulatory Takings in "Eminent Domain Law in Virginia."
+Pat Piccolo is a former law clerk for Judge Daniel E. Ortiz and adds the horsepower to handle any size case.
 Finally, Hugo Blankingship, rightly called the Dean of Virginia eminent domain attorneys, remains available to add his wise counsel.
 We hope we can be of help to you.

 If you know a condemnation may be coming, there are a number of things you can do to protect yourself: